 The incident continuum, that emitted by the central object and striking the illuminated face of the cloud, will be saved.
-The two columns give the photon energy and the continuum vf_v [erg cm-2s-1].
+The first two columns give the photon energy and the continuum specific intensity $v4\pi J_v$ [erg cm-2 s-1] or specific luminosity vL_v [erg s-1].
+The photon occupation number concludes the line.